Trip to Russia. Day 9. Saint Petersburg. Along Nevsky Prospect to Vasilyevsky Island

 Once out of Peter and Paul Fortress, we walked over to the House of Poiltcatorzhan where I stayed with my father’s friends when visiting.
 Dad and I frequently had snacks on this embankment waiting for our hosts to come home.

-Shih-Tza, two mythical Chinese frog-lions brought from the Chinese province of Manchuria in 1907 as a gift of a local governor.
+Shih-Tza, two mythical Chinese frog-lions were brought from the Chinese province of Manchuria in 1907 as a gift of a local governor.
 The male lion has a ball under his paw, a symbol of wisdom and knowledge.
 This is a female lion — she has a cub under her paw.
 And my cub is next to her other paw.

 This is the palace that my dad and I never missed when in Saint Petersburg — the Cabin of Peter the Great.
 Our hosts’ house where we stayed was right next to it.
 Dad liked the thought of the simplicity and asceticism of the tsar.

 Inside this covering, there is a simple 650 square feet log cabin with no heating and only three rooms — living room, bedroom, and a study.
 If you followed our previous travels you might remember Pleshcheyevo Lake in Pereslavl-Zalesski where young Peter created amusement forces with his playmates — Petrovsky or Peter’s Regimen.
-Later, this regimen was organized into two — Preobrazhensky and Semenovsky — fiercely loyal to Peter.
+Later, this regimen was reorganized into two — Preobrazhensky and Semenovsky — fiercely loyal to Peter.
 In time, these two became the foundation of the Russian Imperial Guard and Navy.

 In Russian, Oruzheyny Dvor means The Armory.
 Thus, the decor.

-They do not look tired, do they?
+My companions do not look tired, do they?

 Vasilievsky Island at night.
 Last time I was here it did not look that festive.